hbctraining/DGE_workshop_salmon_online/lessons/04b_DGE_DESeq2_analysis.md

 <img src="../img/plotDispersion_salmon.png">

 **Since we have a small sample size, for many genes we see quite a bit of shrinkage.
 Do you think our data are a good fit for the model?**

+We see a nice decrease in dispersion with increasing mean expression, which is good.
+We also see the dispersion estimates generally surround the curve, which is also expected.
+Overall, this plot looks good.
+We do see strong shrinkage, which is likely due to the fact that we have only two replicates for one of our sample groups.
+The more replicates we have, the less shrinkage is applied to the dispersion estimates, and the more DE genes are able to be identified.

 ---